tejaskp/Retail-Management/README.md

 GET
 ---
-**/RetailManagementSystem/getNearestShop/{customerLongitude}/{customerLatitude}**: Return the nearest shop based on the customer's longitude and latitude.
+**/RetailManagementSystem/getNearestShop/{customerLongitude}/{customerLatitude}**: Returns the nearest shop based on the customer's longitude and latitude.
 This api can be accessed by manager and customer. i.e. it expects header parameter with name 'user' and value 'manager' or 'customer'.

 Errors